aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

-It means that the baseline accuracy is 70%, ie, even if we classify all the samples as defaulters, we will be 70% accurate.
+It means that the baseline accuracy is 70%, i.e., even if we classify all the samples as defaulters, we will be 70% accurate.

 **Models without tuning**